 - There is a fee for excessive cleaning that may be needed after to your stay.
 This is not including the washing of the linens, but we did make sure to wash all the dishes, as well as sweep floors, wipe down bathrooms, and make sure we left the house as close to the conditions as when we first entered as possible.

 We cooked, we rested, we slept in, we swam and ate outdoors, we sun bathed, and we enjoyed our time in Toulouse in great part because of this house.
 We ventured through neighboring towns and found farmers markets and small shops where we got our daily bread, eggs, and bacon.

 The village church rang its bell often breaking the silence which we found so wonderful.
 We slept with the windows open, because the area isn’t particularly hot, even during the summer and with the frequent rains, we got to enjoy even cooler evenings.

 The only other thing to note is that the owner spoke only French, and thus greeted me and gave me a tour and instructions in the language.
 It’s important to note if you will need an interpreter to help with the meet and greet process upon your arrival to your rental.

 Overall, expect to have a very unique and very French experience.
 I absolutely loved the house and all its charm and would rent a gîte again for my family.
-You can read about our specific rental on this Gîte de France link, as well as search for other rentals that might suit your fancy.

 Many thanks to the Midi-Pyrenees Tourism and Atout France team for all their help in coordinating this lodging experience.
 Which brings me to my last tip: when at a loss for reputable renting sites and locations, always contact the local tourism office (in this case, I got help from a regional office) as they are often well-connected and more aware of great options.